 If your business needs a forklift for heavy loads in an outdoor setting, then a diesel forklift may be the best option for your operations.

 Higher Capacity Loads

 Of the three forklift types, diesel offers the heaviest lifting capacity.
-Diesel forklifts can lift up to 25 tonnes, making them good for large yards or heavy-duty operations.
+Diesel forklifts can lift to 25 tonnes, making them good for large yards or heavy-duty operations.

 Gradients and Speed

 Thanks to the higher torque in their engines compared to LPG forklifts, diesel forklifts operate better on gradients and can accelerate and lift at a higher speed.

 Diesel forklifts are noisy operators that emit exhaust fumes, which makes them unsafe for indoor operations, but ideal for your outdoor requirements.
 Businesses can invest in exhaust purifiers to reduce the emissions from their machinery.